sidmitra/sidmitra.com/content/blog/2022/clear_browser_dns_cache.md

 The DNS is not only cached on the browser, but by the OS and perhaps various other layers.

-To clear cache on the *MacOSX* run the following
+To clear cache on *MacOSX* run the following

 ```bash
 sudo dscacheutil -flushcache && sudo killall -HUP mDNSResponder